 The Yale College Handbook for Instructors of Undergraduates provides comprehensive information about grading policies at Yale.
 Yale University is not immune from grade inflation, but we note that faculty committees and departments periodically review grading practices.
 While grade inflation creates a uniformity among marks given to students, grading practices vary across departments and disciplines.
-We recommend that instructors consult with department colleagues and the DUS to learn about local norms.
+We recommend that instructors consult with department colleagues and the Director of Undergraduate Studies (DUS) to learn about local norms.

 The College does require a small set of grading practices from all Yale instructors.
 The Handbook for Instructors of Undergraduates in Yale College institutionalizes three basic grading practices for instructors:

 - Letter Grades - “Instructors submit letter grades to the registrar for all students in their courses.
 For a Yale College student who has elected the Credit/D/Fail option, the registrar converts grades of A, A–, B+, B, B–, C+, C, and C– to CR and enters that mark on the student’s record.
 Grades of D+, D, D–, and F are recorded as reported.”

 - A+ cannot be given at Yale.
 Instead, exemplary work may be noted with an End-of-Term Report where an instructor explains the student’s exceptional performance.
 These reports are sent to the student’s residential college dean who may reference the report when they write a letter of recommendation for the student or otherwise recommend the student for a Yale prize or fellowship.

 - Additionally, if an instructor fails a student, they must submit an End-of-Term Report explaining the situation.

 Table 1.
 Course Letter Grades B+ C+ A = Excellent B = Good C = Satisfactory D = Passing F = Fail A- B- C- D-